Collective-Commit/muhurta/README.md

 Muhurta is open-source under the Unlicense.
 See [LICENSE](LICENSE) for more detail.

 ## Sponsors
 Muhurta is our open-source project dedicated to simplifying meeting and event scheduling.
-If you like the project and our vision, consider sponsoring to show your support.
+If you like the project and our vision, consider [sponsoring on Open Collective](https://opencollective.com/collective-commit) to show your support.
 Your support can help enhance collaboration everywhere.